astriaorg/docs/docs/bridging/devnet/withdraw-from-flame-devnet.md

 ::: info
-Make sure the `ORIGIN_DESTINATION_CHAIN_ADDRESS` in your `.env` file is updated to be your Nobel address.
+Make sure the `ORIGIN_DESTINATION_CHAIN_ADDRESS` in your `.env` file is updated to be your Noble address.
 :::

 ```bash